Existence results in large-strain magnetoelasticity: Introduction

+{\MMM We remark that the choice to limit ourselves to the case of continuous deformations is taken just for convenience.
+We do not see substantial obstacles in extending our arguments to more general classes of possibly discontinuous deformations for which cavitation is excluded, like the ones considered in \cite{barchiesi.henao.moracorral,henao.stroffolini}, with the help of the techniques that have already been developed in these settings.
+Also, the global injectivity of admissible deformations is assumed in view of its physical interpretation, i.e. to avoid the interpenetration of matter, but this does not seem to be crucial for the analysis.
+It might be possible to achieve the same results without this assumption by relying on the local invertibility results available in the literature \cite{barchiesi.henao.moracorral,fonseca.gangbo,henao.stroffolini} in combination with suitable covering arguments.}

 The paper is organized as follows.
 In Section \ref{sec:prel} we recall some preliminary results on the invertibility of Sobolev functions.
-Section \ref{sec:static} is devoted to the proof of Theorem \ref{thm:meta1}, whereas Section \ref{sec:quasistatic} describes the quasistatic problem and contains the proof of Theorem \ref{thm:meta2}.
+Section \ref{sec:static} is devoted to {\MMM the analysis in the static setting including} the proof of Theorem \ref{thm:meta1}.
+Finally, Section \ref{sec:quasistatic} describes the quasistatic problem and contains the proof of Theorem \ref{thm:meta2}.